Posted by: Kaplan Schweser

 GARP gives you up to four years to register after you receive your notification that you’ve passed Part I. Check www.garp.org for the costs and schedules and register within the time window indicated.

 Part II consists of 80 equally weighted questions.
-The topics are market risk measurement and management, operational and integrated risk management, credit risk measurement and management, risk management and investment management, and current issues in financial markets.
+The topics are market risk measurement and management, operational risk and resiliency, credit risk measurement and management, liquidiy and treasury risk measurement and management, risk management and investment management, and current issues in financial markets.

 Of those who took Part II between 2010–2017, the average pass rate was 57%.
 Passing Part II takes the same amount of dedication and commitment as Part I, so put in your 240 or more hours of study.
 This will better the odds that you’ll get good news when results are posted about six weeks later.